Fatigue

 What is caregiver fatigue?

 Fatigue is an overwhelming sense of tiredness.
-If you are fatigued, you may have little energy to do the things you normally do—even if you are getting enough sleep.
-You may feel tired all the time, weak, worn-out, slow, or heavy.
+If you are fatigued, you may have little energy to do the things you normally do - even if you are getting enough sleep.
+You may feel tired all the time, weak, worn out, slow, or heavy.
 You may also feel sad, irritable, and frustrated.
 Fatigue can affect your quality of life, mood, relationships, and performance.
+You should deal with symptoms of fatigue as this can impact the care you are able to deliver to your loved one.

-Caregivers are at risk of fatigue from emotional stress, overload, poor sleep, poor nutrition, and not enough exercise.
+Caregivers are at risk of fatigue from burnout and stress, poor sleep, poor nutrition, and not enough exercise.

 What can I do about my fatigue?